hxy9243/hxy9243.github.io/source/_posts/2015-04-A-Small-Discovery-In-C.md

 Why would this happen?

 Well.
 Simply put, it's because C linkers don't do type checking for functions.
 C files are first compiled into object files, exposing external symbol names for the linker.
 In this particular case, <code>main.c</code> exposes <code>main</code> function definition and <code>foo</code> function declaration, and <code>foo.c</code> exposes <code>foo</code> function definition.
-When the C linker notice <code>foo</code> is only a declaration in <code>main.c</code>, it would search for its definitions in all the externally exposed symbols in all object files, and it finds a hit in <code>foo.c</code>.
-As the function symbol records function names only, no return type or parameter type checking is done.
+When the C linker notice <code>foo</code> is only a declaration in <code>main.c</code>, it would search for its definitions in all the externally exposed symbols in all object files, and it finds a hit in the object file that <code>foo.c</code> compiles to.
+As the function symbol in the object file records function names only, no return type or parameter type checking is done.
 The linker happily accepts this unmatching <code>foo</code> as a match and use it in main function.

 Somehow, C++ does name mangling to preserve function types and any type unmatching for functions could be avoided.
 This won't compile for any C++ compilers.
 Try g++ or clang++.
 Some other compilers or IDEs with static checkings may also notice this error.